Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Applications

-The Transformer-based models are applied after the documents have been transformed to the required input format.
-To match the requirements, in each document the tokens are lowercased and the special \emph{`[CLS]'} and \emph{`[SEP]'} tokens added.
-Then, each token is converted to an index identifying its token embedding and associated with an index identifying its segment embedding.
-Additionally, each document is padded to same length.
-In the Ethos and Legalization of Abortion corpora this length corresponds to the maximum document length among the training set documents, which is $139$ and $53$ tokens respectively.
-The comments from Wikipedia Talk pages pose a problem here: An inspection of the distribution of sequence lengths in the sampled subsets of the Wikipedia Toxic Comment Dataset (see Figure \ref{fig:tokenlen}) shows that the vast majority of comments are shorter than the maximum number of $512$ tokens that BERT and RoBERTa can distinguish---but there is a long tail of comments exceeding $512$ tokens.
-To address this issue, two different approaches are explored: For BERT, following the best strategy identified by \citet{Sun2019}, in each comment that is longer than 512 tokens only the first 128 and the last 382 tokens are kept while the tokens positioned in the middle are removed.
+Before the Transformer-based models are applied, the documents are transformed to the required input format.
+In each document, the tokens are lowercased and the special \emph{`[CLS]'} and \emph{`[SEP]'} tokens are added.
+Then, each token is converted to an index identifying its input embedding and is associated with an index identifying its segment embedding.
+Additionally, each document is padded to the same length.
+In the Ethos and Legalization of Abortion corpora, this length corresponds to the maximum document length among the training set documents, which is $139$ and $54$ tokens respectively.
+The comments from Wikipedia Talk pages pose a problem here: An inspection of the distribution of sequence lengths in the sampled subsets of the Wikipedia Toxic Comment Dataset (see Figure \ref{fig:tokenlen}h) shows that the vast majority of comments are shorter than the maximum number of $512$ tokens that BERT and RoBERTa can distinguish---but there is a long tail of comments exceeding $512$ tokens.
+To address this issue, two different approaches are explored: For BERT, following the best strategy identified by \citet{Sun2019}, in each comment that is longer than 512 tokens, only the first 128 and the last 382 tokens are kept while the tokens positioned in the middle are removed.
 RoBERTa, in contrast, is replaced with the Longformer in the Toxic application.
-For the Longformer the sequence length is set to $2*512 = 1024$ tokens.
-This ensures that in each run only a small one- or two-digit number of sequences that are longer than $1024$ tokens are truncated by removing tokens from the middle whilst padding the texts to a shared length that still can be processed with given memory restrictions.
-Except for the removal of tokens positioned in the middle of overlong input documents, all described formatting steps for the Transformer-based models are implemented in HuggingFace's Transformers library and therefore can be easily applied.
+For the Longformer the sequence length is set to $2*512 =$ 1,024 tokens.
+This ensures that in each run only a small one- or two-digit number of sequences that are longer than 1,024 tokens are truncated by removing tokens from the middle whilst padding the texts to a shared length that still can be processed with given memory restrictions.